 Registration details can be found at www.flf.luluslocalfood.com and you can begin buying immediately once you register.

 Our Solar Panels

 First Congregational currently has a 3.64 kW solar photovoltaic system consisting of 14 260-watt panels that generate about 10-12 percent of the building's electricity.
 These were installed in December 2012 by Abakus Solar.
 The system was contracted through a customer self-generation agreement with Faithworks Solar LLC, a wholly-owned subsidiary of Secure Futures LLC.
-You can read more about our solar project here.

 You can bring the following items to church for recycling: